Rust-GCC/gccrs/gcc/config/arm/arm.md

    (set_attr "type" "alus_imm")]
 )

-;; We can handle more constants efficently if we can clobber either a scratch ;; or the other source operand.
+;; We can handle more constants efficiently if we can clobber either a scratch ;; or the other source operand.
 We deliberately leave this late as in ;; high register pressure situations it's not worth forcing any reloads.
 (define_peephole2